• Scooters, Mopeds, Etc... in Utah

 You must title and register your two-wheeled, motor-driven vehicle, if you plan to take it out on public roads.

-NOTE: A moped does not require registration, unless it has a 50 cc engine or larger.
+NOTE: A moped does not require registration.

 Motor-Assisted Scooters